7 Common Problems with Chinese Money Plant

 Yellowing Leaves

 Another common issue caused by excess moisture is yellowing leaves.
-If leaves turn yellow and become droopy simultaneously, you’re most likely overwatering your Pilea or water cannot drain properly from the pot.
+If leaves turn yellow and become droopy simultaneously, you’re most likely overwatering your Pilea, or water cannot drain properly from the pot.

 When most leaves change to yellow, it indicates root rot.
 This means you need to repot the plant to save it.
 There are also other causes of yellowing leaves, which are: